juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Contract winner (if there's deposit from another company, that's bullish)
  - [ ] Ideally went supernova before
  - [ ] No overhead resistance
+ - [ ] Clean chart
+	 * Little overhead resistance
+	 * Estimate EOD volume to see if it's greater to previous resistance's volumes
- - [ ] Clean chart, don't hold through individual resistance of >10M
+	 * Don't hold through individual resistance of >10M
 * Sizing
 	* 1/3 in the premarket if it's started to breakout in the premarket
 	* 1/3 on break of premarket high